-On some level we may already know how damaging debt is, but we end up falling into the pit of debt trouble because we think we can manage it.
+On some level, we may already know how damaging debt is, but we end up falling into the pit of debt trouble because we think we can manage it.
 Over time, as our debt grows and our ability to pay diminishes—because high balances mean that it’s a struggle to pay our minimums and still fund our life—we get desperate.
 We use credit to survive, making the cycle worse by using credit for our basic needs.

-Most of us have experienced some large or small version of a debting cycle.
+Most of us have experienced some large or small version of a debt cycle.
 But it’s worse for the artist.
 How come?
 Because when debt takes a toll on our spirits and our well-being—as it inevitably will—it also takes a toll on our ability to create art.

-As artists we need room to create—not just physical space, but breathable, quiet, wound-down ease to be able to find our way.
-We need to hear the voices within us that say, “Put a wash of crimson across the top third of the canvas,” or “try welding that large piece of copper balanced on its end point.”
-In other words, our heads cannot be filled with the chatter of debt-anxiety and still be focused on our work.
+As artists, we need room to create—not just physical space, but breathable, quiet, wound-down ease to be able to find our way.
+We need to hear the voices within us that say, “Put a wash of crimson across the top third of the canvas,” or “try welding that large piece of copper balanced on its endpoint.”
+In other words, our heads cannot be filled with the chatter of debt anxiety and still be focused on our work.

 As artists, no one is going to make us punch a time clock to get our performance piece up on its legs.
-No supervisor is going to give us a delineated job description and deadline to finish that abstract.
+No supervisor is going to give us a delineated job description and a deadline to finish that abstract.
 No press-for-a-delivery-date company president is going to insist that we complete our metal collage.

 We create in the space of discovery, and though once in a while some of us may have a gallery deadline or a show date looming large, most of us will have to discipline ourselves—day in and day out—to still the chatter of daily life demands and sequester ourselves long enough to get our art done.
 Meaning, we have to have some peace inside us to do it.

-So what does debting do the spirit of discovery?
+So what does debting do to the spirit of discovery?
 What does it do to the spirit of peace, or to our ability to listen to ourselves?
 It kills it, that’s what.

 How come?
 Because debt puts pressure on us to succeed.
-It means that our projects have to succeed right out of the box, because we debted to create them, and they don’t get a normal growth arc.
+It means that our projects have to succeed right out of the box because we debted to create them, and they don’t get a normal growth arc.
 Fronting ourselves credit to do our art—then waiting for a “miracle” to save us by a hoping for quick sale—means when that doesn’t happen, we’re desperate.
 Then, my desperation steals my attention from my work and my life, and that steals time from my art.

 When I debt to live or debt to make art, I literally steal the hours from myself that I need to create.
 I will not be peaceful.
 I will not be engaged.
 I will not be able to listen, because I’ll be desperate.
 I’ll be in debt, I’ll be worried, I’ll be scheming to figure out how to get out from under the pressure of it, and I won’t—not by a long shot—be in any state of ease.